 Detailed properties in the audit log

-When you export the results of an audit log search from the Security & Compliance Center, you have the option to download all the results that meet your search criteria.
+When you export the results of an audit log search from the Microsoft 365 compliance center, you have the option to download all the results that meet your search criteria.
 You do this by selecting Export results > Download all results on the Audit log search page.
 For more information, see Search the audit log.

 When your export all results for an audit log search, the raw data from the unified audit log is copied to a comma-separated value (CSV) file that is downloaded to your local computer.
 This file contains additional information from each audit record in a column named AuditData.
 This column contains a multi-value property for multiple properties from the audit log record.
 Each of the property: value pairs in this multi-value property are separated by a comma.